steven-mi/newspipe/README.md

 # Mongo Charts
 MongoDB Charts is a data visualization tool that is integrated within the MongoDB ecosystem.
 By default, there are no visualization available or shipped with NewsPipe.
-You will have to create dashboard on your needs.
-In order to do so, open Mongo Charts on `localhost:80` and log in with your credentials.
+Therefore, you have to create dashboard on your needs.
+This involves following 3 steps:
+- Setup data source
+- Data aggregation
+- Dashboard creation
+which are well documented on [docs.mongodb.com](https://docs.mongodb.com/charts/saas/tutorial/order-data/order-data-tutorial-overview).

+## Credentials:
 The credentials for mongo charts are:
 - E-Mail: MONGO_CHART_USERNAME@charts.com
 - Password: MONGO_CHART_PASSWORD

-There are 3 steps involved in creating visualizations:
-- Setup data source
-- Data aggregation
+## Connection URI
-- Dashboard creation
+- URI: `mongodb://MONGO_ROOT_USER:MONGO_ROOT_PASSWORD@127.0.0.1:27017`

-These steps are documented on [docs.mongodb.com](https://docs.mongodb.com/charts/saas/tutorial/order-data/order-data-tutorial-overview) and are not going to be shown here.

-Note: The connection URI for the mongodb is: `mongodb://MONGO_ROOT_USER:MONGO_ROOT_PASSWORD@127.0.0.1:27017`